 A semicolon can replace a period or a comma and a coordinating conjunction to demonstrate contrast between independent clauses instead of agreement.
 This is part of the same rule, but the conjunction in question is but instead of and.
 In other words:

 This is part of the same rule; the conjunction in question is but instead of and.

 To summarize, a semicolon links up two related ideas by narrowing the gap between the ideas of two separate sentences or by replacing a coordinating conjunction between the ideas.
 That goes for showing contrast too: just because two ideas are opposed or contradictory, that doesn’t mean they aren’t related closely enough to earn themselves a semicolon.

 You can use semicolons to divide the items of a list if the items are long or contain internal punctuation.
 In these cases, the semicolon helps readers keep track of the divisions between the items.

-This conjunctive adverb rule is similar to the conjunction rule.
-In both cases, check that the two ideas are independent clauses that could stand on their own as sentences.
+This conjunctive adverb rule is similar to the coordinating conjunction rule.
+In both cases, check whether the two ideas are independent clauses that could stand on their own as sentences.
 If so, then you’re grammatically good to go as far as the semicolon is concerned.